devsecfranklin/talk-hack-the-universe/PITCHME.md

 - Sheer bulk of data coming in is challenging, esp w/ interferometry
 - Post processing in a timely manner
 - Correlation of Interferometric data can be challenging.
-- Need for extreme clock precision and sync
+- Need for extreme clock precision and sync.
 - A great use case for computational clusters.
 - Storage and networking issues related to massive data sets.

 @snapend